-An Australian soldier has been killed in an explosion in Afghanistan.
+An Australian soldier and Afghan interpreter have been killed in Afghanistan.

 Defence Force Chief Angus Houston said that the pair had been shot and, despite immediate first aid, could not be saved.

 The incident happened during a patrol in an area to the south-east of patrol base Wali.

 The Australian casualty is Sapper Jamie Ronald Larcombe, 21, a South Australian from a Darwin regiment.